 Aquaculture currently contributes over \$300 million to the New Zealand economy annually.
 Most of this revenue is from the export of green-lip mussels to overseas markets.
-It is a fast growing industry - the NZ Aquaculture Council have predicted that export earnings will exceed \$1 billion by 2020.
+It is a fast growing industry - the Aquaculture Council have predicted that export earnings will exceed \$1 billion by 2020.
 This level of production will require about 17,000ha of inshore mussel farms, as compared to the current 4,500ha.
+Offshore marine farming is less intensive and is likely to require approximately 10 times the space of an inshore farm to produce similar quantities of product.